-Figure 4: Meta-analysis of subject participation.
+Figure 4.
+Meta-analysis of subject participation.
 (A) A chart showing the number of subjects in the experiment by grade.
 (B) A chart showing the number of subjects in the experiment by gender.
 (C) A table showing chi-square values from changes in grade demographics throughout the study.
-(D) A table showing the chi-square values from change in gender demographics throughout the study.
+(D) A table showing the chi-square values from a change in gender demographics throughout the study.